 Sessions are designed with the nervous system in mind.
 Breaks, soft transitions, and consent are built into the structure.

-Relational repair · Workplace conflict · Restorative justice in schools · Co-founder disputes · Community grievances · Post-incident facilitation · Cross-cultural dialogue · Survivor or perpetrator circles
+Relational repair · Workplace conflict · Victim-Offender Mediations · Higher Education Disputes · Restorative justice · Co-founder disputes · Community grievances · Cross-cultural dialogue · Survivor/Perpetrator circles

 Begin a conversation